firebase/firebaseui-web/README.md

 - Framework agnostic core package; bring your own UI.
 - Built-in localization via translations.

+## Migration

+Firebase UI is a complete rewrite to support modern languages and frameworks.
+You can view the previous [v6 version](https://github.com/firebase/firebaseui-web/tree/v6) on GitHub.

+If you are looking to migrate, please check the [MIGRATION.md](MIGRATION.md) guide.

 ## Table of contents

 - [Getting Started](#getting-started)